|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

 - EDT 598: Special Topics

-Please note: a student may complete both certificate programs.
+Note: a student may complete both certificate programs.
 To do so, they must apply to each certificate, and complete the associated 12-credits of course work.
 A course may not be double counted towards both certificates.

 Online and Engaged